-There are any number of electronic systems and devices designed to remove some of the human element from data centre operations.
+There is any number of electronic systems and devices designed to remove some of the human element from data centre operations.
 Tracking everything from environmental conditions (heat, humidity, etc.) to the clock speed of individual servers, these innovations can identify potential issues before they happen.

 Remember what I said earlier about skimping?
-Some of these systems may be on the expensive side, but I’ll wager the costs of unforeseen downtime would be more costly in the long run.
+Some of these UPS power systems may be on the expensive side, but I’ll wager the costs of unforeseen downtime would be more costly in the long run.

 8. Consider Outsourcing

 The decision of whether to perform a function in-house or not is usually informed by costs.

 Can we justify the personnel and training costs necessary to meet this function, or should we simply outsource it?

 But I’d like to venture a second question into the discussion: Is this function essential to maintaining our uptime?